syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/cell.md

 ## Displaying the HTML content

 Displaying HTML content in a Grid can be useful in scenarios where you want to display formatted content, such as images, links, or tables, in a tabular format.
 Grid component allows you to display HTML tags in the Grid header and content.
 By default, the HTML content is encoded to prevent potential security vulnerabilities.
-However, you can enable the `DisableHtmlEncode` property by setting the value as **false** to display HTML tags without encoding.
+However, you can enable the `disableHtmlEncode` property by setting the value as **false** to display HTML tags without encoding.
 This feature is useful when you want to display HTML content in a grid cell.

-In the following example, the [EJ2 Toggle Switch Button](https://ej2.syncfusion.com/aspnetcore/documentation/switch/getting-started) component is added  to enable and disable the `DisableHtmlEncode` property.
-When the switch is toggled, the [change](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Switch.html#Syncfusion_EJ2_Buttons_Switch_Change) event is triggered and the `DisableHtmlEncode` property of the column is updated accordingly.
+In the following example, the [EJ2 Toggle Switch Button](https://ej2.syncfusion.com/aspnetcore/documentation/switch/getting-started) component is added  to enable and disable the `disableHtmlEncode` property.
+When the switch is toggled, the [change](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Buttons.Switch.html#Syncfusion_EJ2_Buttons_Switch_Change) event is triggered and the `disableHtmlEncode` property of the column is updated accordingly.
 The `refreshColumns` method is called to refresh the grid and display the updated content.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}